srstanic/dev.srdanstanic.com/_posts/2021-11-28-firebase-crashlytics-analytics-gdpr-user-data-management.md

 How to control when Analytics collects user data?
 -------------------------------------------------

-Similar to Crashlytics, Analytics can be configured to [disable automatic crash reporting](https://firebase.google.com/docs/analytics/configure-data-collection?platform=ios#disable_data_collection){:target="_blank"}<!-- markup clean_ --> by adding an entry to the project's `Info.plist` file:
+Similar to Crashlytics, Analytics can be configured to [disable automatic data collection](https://firebase.google.com/docs/analytics/configure-data-collection?platform=ios#disable_data_collection){:target="_blank"}<!-- markup clean_ --> by adding an entry to the project's `Info.plist` file:

 ```
 FIREBASE_ANALYTICS_COLLECTION_ENABLED: false